ktpolanski/ip2/hcsi/hcsi.md

 **Default:** 2

 When evaluating parental set combinations, a limitation is put on up to how many parents to sample from the parent pool to create the combinations.
 As this depth is increased, the number of parental sets to evaluate drastically goes up, making the problem less computationally tractable.
 Increasing this value above 2 is not recommended, especially if the dataset is larger than the test data provided.
-At the same time, lowering this value to 1 will result in uninformative analysis results.
+At the same time, lowering this value to 1 will result in uninformative analysis results, missing out on a lot of combinatorial regulatory action.

 ### Gaussian Process Prior